-Depression Era Habits to Start Today will help you start on the path of frugal living.
-Grandma and grandpa had the right idea when they watched where every penny went.
+Old Fashioned Simple Habits to Start Today will help you start on the path of frugal living.
+Grandma and Grandpa had the right idea when they watched every penny spent.

 Financial stress is awful.
-We could be going through life without a care in the world when a sudden storm comes up out of nowhere and knocks out our economic progress in an instant.
+We could be going through life without a care in the world when a sudden storm comes up out of nowhere and knocks out our economic progress instantly.

-Instead of letting unfortunate life events cripple us with fear, look for the lesson that will put you on a better path.
+Instead of letting unfortunate life events cripple us with fear, look for the lesson to put you on a better path.

 One of the things I always buy is organic cucumbers.
 It’s one of my favorite things to buy in the produce department.
 I was recently shocked to find the price at my local co-op for $4.49 a pound.

 The price is so high right now because the demand for organic cucumbers outweighs the supply.
-Instead of going home with cucumbers that day, I doubled up buying cabbage because the price was $1.49 a pound.
+(This was during Covid.)
+Instead of going home with cucumbers that day, I bought more cabbage because the price was $1.49 a pound.

 Adjusting our approach to things is the key to pivoting into a better life for ourselves with simple habits we pick up along the way.

 Since you found this article on Depression Era Simple Habits, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 18,000 like-minded souls.
+I created a Facebook group called Creating a Cozy Life with over 122,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Here are the Depression Era Habits to Start Today:
+Here are the Old Fashioned Simple Habits to Start Today

 Buying in bulk is a thrifty practice that allows you to get a lower price for your staple items.
-No more running to the store to buy something you ran out of and paying a premium price as a result.
+No more running to the store to buy something you ran out of and paying a premium price.

-If you’re going to use this tip, make sure you learn the best ways to store food, so it lasts longer.
+If you use this tip, make sure you learn the best ways to store food so it lasts longer.

-One of the new thrifty ideas I just learned about is a better way to store onions.
-Currently, I keep my onions in a basket drawer of a cabinet that I have.
+One of the new simple habits I just learned about is a better way to store onions.
+I keep my onions in a basket drawer of a cabinet that I have.
 The best way to store onions is to put them in a cool, dark place.